SamsonIT/DataGridBundle/Resources/doc/index.md

 How you serialize the entities is up to you.
 I suggest using the [SamsonDataViewBundle](https://github.com/SamsonIT/DataViewBundle).

-If you refresh now, you'd see a table with one header row, and one body row for each entity that was in the `entities` array.
+If you'd refresh now, you'd see a table with one header row, and one body row for each entity that was in the `entities` array.
 The messages are pretty clear though, you need to add body and header templates.
 Here's how:

 ``` html